Amusing Permutation Representations of Group Extensions: Overview of the technique

 Let $g_1, g_2, \ldots, g_n \in G$ denote elements in $G$.
 Let $1$ denote the identity element of $G$.
 Then an element of $ (\vec{g}, \sigma) \in W$ is expressed as the matrix $(g_1 e_{\sigma 1},g_2 e_{\sigma 2}, \ldots, g_n e_{\sigma n})$.
 In this way, the entry $g_i$ appears in the $i\/$th row.
 For example,

 Thus if $\Delta(\vec{g})$ denotes the matrix in which $g_1$ through $g_n$ appear along the diagonal and $0\/$s appear elsewhere, then the element $(\vec{g}, \sigma)\in W$ is the matrix product $\Delta(\vec{g})\cdot (e_{\sigma 1}, e_{\sigma 2}, \ldots, e_{\sigma n}).$ When two such matrix representatives are multiplied, only one non-zero entry appears in any row and column as a product of pairs of elements in $G$.
-In this way, computations in the {\it wreath product of $G$ and $H$} are computed as formal matrix products.
+In this way, computations in the {\it semi-direct product of $G$ and $H$} are computed as formal matrix products.
 In general this process can be translated into string diagrams as follows.
 Recall that the symmetric group has the presentation The generator $t_i$ corresponds to the transposition $t_i = (i, i+1)$.
-We can draw this as a string diagram as in Fig.~\ref{wreath}.
+We can draw this as a string diagram as in Fig.~4.
 In this illustration the element $\Delta(\vec{g})$ is also depicted, and a sample product is shown as a string product and in matrix form.
-Elements in the wreath product are drawn as beads labeled by elements in $G$ on the top of string permutation diagrams.
+Elements in the semi-direct product are drawn as beads labeled by elements in $G$ on the top of string permutation diagrams.

-Please note that if $G$ also has a permutation representation (as will often be the case here), then the permutation representation of the wreath product is obtained by bundling strings together and implementing the representatives of the elements $g_1$, $\ldots$, $g_n$ at the top of the diagrams.
-This string replication is exactly what happened in our first example.
+Please note that if $G$ also has a permutation representation (as will often be the case here), then the permutation representation of the semi-direct product is obtained by bundling strings together and implementing the representatives of the elements $g_1$, $\ldots$, $g_n$ at the top of the diagrams.
+This string replication is exactly what happened in our first examples.
 We apply similar ideas in the next subsection.